 In a perfect world, the NFL Combine and athletic testing should work in tandem with what our eyes see and what the data tells us.
 In Dalvin Cook’s case, it simply doesn’t.
 While Cook’s straight-line speed checked out at the Combine, his agility (10th percentile three cone) and zero-inertia burst (8th percentile vertical and broad jump summation) raised eyebrows.
 Hopefully Cook will answer these athletic-based questions at FSU’s Pro Day.

 It’s certainly easy to get carried away and let the NFL Combine confirm our biases towards players when they perform well.
 Conversely, it’s just as easy to dismiss athletic testing when the players that we like perform fail to achieve what we expect.
-Even though his Yards Created profile is exceptional, Cook’s poor showing at the NFL Combine should not be swept under the rug.
-However, while on the field at FSU, there is no doubt Cook was in a league of his own.
+However, while he was on the field at FSU behind a terrible offensive line, Yards Created showed that there is no doubt Cook was in a league of his own.